MarkoJnr/Python-Mini-Projects/bmi/README.md

 Open a terminal or command prompt in the directory containing the BMI_calculator.py file.

-Run the program by typing python BMI_calculator.py in the terminal or command prompt.
+Run the program by typing **python BMI.py** in the terminal or command prompt.

 Enter your height in centimeters and weight in kilograms when prompted by the program.